Up-scaling Geothermal Operations: Hellisheiði & Nesjavellir

 The current capture plant at the Hellisheiði geothermal power plant is a 13 meters tall scrubbing tower, which dissolves 15,000 tons of CO2 and 8,000 tons of H2S in water every year.
 This is then injected into the basaltic bedrock where it forms solid carbonate and sulfide minerals.

 Carbfix operations at Hellisheiði have considerable scale up potential, providing significant impact for emission reduction within Iceland’s geothermal sector.
-Plans for a full-scale CO2 capture and mineral storage facility at Hellisheiði are underway.
+Carbfix has recently received a grant from the EU Innovation Fund to commission a full-scale CO2 capture and mineral storage facility at Hellisheiði through Project Silverstone.
 A new, CO2-optimized capture plant will increase capture efficiency to 95% of the total CO2 emissions, expected to reduce emissions by 500,000 tons of CO2 over a 20-year equipment lifetime.

 There are additional plans underway at Nesjavellir geothermal power plant to start a new CO2 capture and storage site.
 Pilot scale injections will start in 2022 leveraging a new mobile pilot plant that is in construction and will increase efficiency of CO2 capture.
 This plant will have an annual capture capacity of 1000 tons CO2.
 The pilot phase will be followed by full-scale CO2 capture and storage before 2030.